salah-mo/elite-coffee-demo-0.0.2/docs/NO_DATABASE_SETUP.md

-# 🚀 Quick Start (No Database Required)
+# 🚀 Elite Coffee Shop - No SQL Database Required

-Your Elite Coffee Shop runs with a working backend and no external database.
-Data is stored in a JSON file.
+Your Elite Coffee Shop runs with a fully functional backend using **persistent JSON file storage**.
+No PostgreSQL, MySQL, or any SQL database needed!

-## ✨ What's Been Done
+## ✨ What You Get Out of the Box

 ### Backend Structure Created
 ```